What is Crypto Margin Trading and How Does It Work?

 If you are new to margin, avoid high leverage.
 Stay at 2x–3x at most, and only after you can calculate your liquidation price and position size without guessing.

-Can I lose more than I deposit?
+Can traders lose more than the initial deposit?

 Yes.
 This can happen if you use cross margin, trade illiquid pairs, or trade without stops.
 Always define your maximum loss before entering a trade.